Welcome to the Pangborn Advanced Controls Lab

 establish guarantees on performance and safety, while closed-loop experimental application bridges the theory-practice gap.
 We also investigate systems-level design approaches to optimize architecture selection and component sizing for energy systems.

-Dr. Pangborn is selected as a fellow for the 2020 Air Force Research Laboratory Summer Faculty Fellowship Program (AFRL SFFP).
+Dr. Pangborn is selected for the 2020 Air Force Research Lab Summer Faculty Fellowship Program (AFRL SFFP).

 The paper and invited session proposal submitted by Dr. Pangborn to ACC 2020 have both been accepted.